 - Reviewing, comparing, and evaluating technical products and solutions

 Payscale.com reports that the average CTO salary is $156,820 yearly.
-The top locations for CTOs are Massachusetts, California, New York, Washington, California, Georgia, and Illinois The US Bureau of Labor Statistics does not have job outlook data for this occupation, but it is expected to grow to meet the increasing demand for this caliber of leadership7.
+The top locations for CTOs are Massachusetts, California, New York, Washington, California, Georgia, and Illinois.
+The US Bureau of Labor Statistics does not have job outlook data for this occupation.
+Still, it is expected to grow to meet the increasing demand for this caliber of leadership7.

 Chief Information Officer

-Chief information officers link the worlds of technology and business, so they need to be tech-savvy and business-savvy.
-CIOs convert technical lingo into information that people in other specialties can understand, helping to support high-level decision-making within a company.
+Chief information officers link technology and business worlds, so they need to be tech-savvy and business-savvy.
+CIOs convert technical lingo into information that people in other specialties can understand, supporting high-level decision-making within a company.
 These workers have the final word on procuring, installing, upgrading, and integrating IT equipment.

 - Establishing, coordinating, and analyzing information technology strategies for a company’s services and products

 - Overseeing IT teams, employees, and operations